nambisembilu/simple-class-management/readme.md

  - A teacher can have none or many classes

 __Students__
- - A student must belong to one class
+ - A student can belong to none or one class

 ![ERD](readme-resources/entity-relationship-diagram.png?raw=true "ERD")